surifirstpin/biplus_documentation/docs/New Website.md

 ## Our Vision and Mission

 At FirstPin, we live and breathe the philosophy that people matter and results count.

+## Knowledge is Power

+Get Informed with the insights and

 We create an ability to turn your actions into
 ## "Opportunity In Hand"